-The Group has no other material contingent liabilities to disclose at the reporting date (2020: \$Nil).
+The Group has no material contingent liabilities to disclose at the reporting date (2021: \$Nil).

-Note 29 Events Subsequent to the Reporting Date
+Note 27 Events Subsequent to the Reporting Date

-The Group is exposed to the ongoing impact of COVID-19 and associated public health restrictions creating uncertainty around the medium-term trading environment and economic impact in Australia and New Zealand.
-Subsequent to the reporting date, and as of the date of this report, there has been no material impact on the Group's financial performance.
+The Group continues to be exposed to the impact of COVID-19 and associated public health restrictions creating uncertainty around the medium-term trading environment and economic impact in Australia and New Zealand.